How Much Will My Home Rent For? 6 Ways to Calculate a Fair Rent Price

 Consider your unique needs: Every homeowner is different, and the reason for renting varies across all properties.
 Lock suggests making a list of your unique needs and long-term goals to help you figure out how your rental price fits into your future plans and what price meets all of your needs.

 Measure the market: Another factor you should be familiar with before setting the rent price is the current market.
-Over the years since the pandemic, the housing market has seen some wild shifts.
+Since the pandemic, the housing market has seen some wild shifts.

 Along with higher home prices, high interest rates and tight inventory are making buying a home more difficult for homeowners looking to move and first-time homebuyers.

-A HomeLight survey of over 1,000 top real estate agents nationwide reveals that many buyers are being priced out of the market, and 52% of agents anticipate that first-time buyers are delaying their plans to buy — which puts them in the rental market.
+Many Americans are being priced out of the market, especially first-time buyers who are delaying their plans to buy — which puts them in the rental market.

 Here are six ways to calculate a fair rent price for your home.